elastisys/compliantkubernetes/user-demo/README.md

-# Compliant Kubernetes User Demo
+# Welkin User Demo

-To make the most out of Compliant Kubernetes, this documentation features a minimalistic NodeJS application.
-It allows you to explore all Compliant Kubernetes benefits, including, such as HTTPS Ingresses, logging, metrics and user alerts.
+To make the most out of Welkin, this documentation features a minimalistic NodeJS application.
+It allows you to explore all Welkin benefits, including, such as HTTPS Ingresses, logging, metrics and user alerts.

 The application provides: